-Academic programs at the intermediate school, which includes grades 3-5, builds on the foundational skills students acquired during the primary grades and provides them with greater academic challenges while taking into account individual student learning needs.
+Academic programs at the elementary school, which includes prekindergarten through grade 6, reinforce and build foundational skills and provide students with gradually increasing academic challenges while taking into account individual student learning needs.

-Teachers and students at the intermediate school take a cross-curricular approach to teaching and learning.
+Teachers and students at BPES take a cross-curricular approach to teaching and learning.
 For instance, English language arts classes include books on social studies and science topics, so students touch on multiple curricula throughout the day.

 English Language Arts

-English language arts instruction at the intermediate school focuses on helping students continue to develop their literacy skills to ensure they are reading at grade level.
+English language arts instruction focuses on helping students continue to develop their literacy skills to ensure they are reading at grade level.
 Students read in small groups and participate in guided reading sessions.
 Teachers encourage students to make connections between the content of what they are reading and their own lives.

-Intermediate school students build off the math concepts they learned at The Learning Community, encouraging students to deepen their understanding.
+Students gradually build on math concepts, which helps encourage them to deepen their understanding.
 The mathematics curriculum includes whole number concepts, whole number computation, mental math, problem-solving, patterns and functions, measurement, geometry, fractions, decimals and probability.

-The intermediate school’s science curriculum helps students develop foundational skills, including observation, hypothesizing, experimenting, measuring, recording and interpreting scientific data.
+The science curriculum helps students develop foundational skills, including observation, hypothesizing, experimenting, measuring, recording and interpreting scientific data.